alfrunes/mender-docs/07.Server-installation/02.Demo-installation/docs.md

 127.0.0.1 docker.mender.io
 ```

 !!!
-This is needed because demo certificates for the HTTPS communication are
+This is needed because the demo certificate for the HTTPS communication is
-!!! created for `s3.docker.mender.io` and `docker.mender.io`
+!!! created for `docker.mender.io`.
+Moreover, the demo docker composition uses
+!!! the hostname `s3.docker.mender.io` to reference the artifact storage backend.

 ## Manage the Mender demo instance